avocado/Apit/README.md

 APit
 ====

-Easy-start Rails package, saving you the trouble of repeatedly biultindg the same basic functionality for a website:
+Starter kit for Rails-based websites, saving you the trouble of building the same basic functionality over and over again:

   * User management
   * User authorization